Margo Martindale biography

 Also in 2016, Margo appeared in minor roles in the Melissa McCarthy comedy The Boss and the Garry Marshall-directed Mother's Day with Kate Hudson, Julia Roberts and Jennifer Aniston.

 In 2016, Margo took to the screen in the lead role of Sally Hollar in the John Krasinski-directed ensemble The Hollars .
 The film also starred John, Anna Kendrick and Richard Jenkins.
-Her latest credits include the comedy Wilson (2017) with Woody Harrelson, Laura Dern and Judy Greer, and the animated flick Cars 3 (2017).
+In 2017, she played roles in the comedy Wilson (2017) with Woody Harrelson, Laura Dern and Judy Greer, the sci-fi drama Downsizing (2017) and the animated flick Cars 3 (2017).
+This year, she appears as Grandma Sandy in the comedy Instant Family (2018), alongside Mark Wahlberg and Rose Byrne.

 Margo, who has one child with her husband, musician William Boals, lives in New York City's Upper West Side.
 Although she doesn't like the color pink, she only wears pink underwear after Justified costumer Patia Prouty told her it was her lucky color.